bamadesigner/show-me-the-admin/readme.txt

     // Change the settings

-    // For example, change the phrase you type to show the admin bar, default is 'showme'
+    // For example, change the phrase you type to show the toolbar, default is 'showme'
     $settings[ 'show_phrase' ] = 'hello';

-    // Or change the phrase you type to hide the admin bar, default is 'hideme'
+    // Or change the phrase you type to hide the toolbar, default is 'hideme'
     $settings[ 'hide_phrase' ] = 'goodbye';

     // Return the settings
     return $settings;
 }`

-= Filter the phrase to show the admin bar =
+= Filter the phrase to show the toolbar =
 `/**
- * Filters the phrase to show the admin bar.
+ * Filters the phrase to show the toolbar.
  *
  * @param   string - $show_phrase - the original phrase
  * @return  string - the filtered phrase